 - Photocopy of your I-94 (front and back)

-- Photocopies of EAD (front and back), if you have prior EAD(s)
+- Photocopies of EAD (front and back), if you had prior EAD(s)

 - Photocopies of passport (photo page, renewal page, amendments pages)